LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Path-sums-in-binary-trees.md

 }
 ```

 The only problem with this iterative approach is that the `find-matched-paths` subroutine is implicitly hard-coded for a maximum tree depth of four levels.
 With a deeper tree, it would be necessary to add new nested loops.
-In that sense, I believe that a recursive approach is more adapted to a depth-first tree traversal (although computer science tells us that a recursive program can always be turned into an iterative program, for example by adding an explicit call stack).
+In that sense, I believe that a recursive approach is more adapted to a depth-first tree traversal, although computer science tells us that a recursive program can always be turned into an iterative program, for example by adding an explicit call stack (see Ruben Westerberg's solution in my [review of Raku solutions to PWC 57](https://github.com/LaurentRosenfeld/Perl-6-Miscellaneous/blob/master/Challenges-in-Perl6/Tree-inversion.md) for an example of that).

 [Ryan Thompson](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-056/ryan-thompson/raku/ch-2.p6) used an array of arrays to store the binary tree and obtained a remarkably concise program: